What are these enemies? How do they affect us? Where are they? Are they visible or do they lurk in the shadows?

 As we mentioned before, the goal moves higher as more people come closer to the goal.
 And, so the standard for excellence becomes more difficult to achieve.
 So, our popular culture is also an enemy of progress.
 The higher the standard or goal, the less it becomes attainable.
-As a result, the unrealistic goal becomes a barrier for most people.
+As a result, an unrealistic goal becomes a barrier for most people.
 The culture driven by excellence is actually hindering our progress.

 Personality and Perfection

 All personality types are prone to the effects of the cultural narrative.
 For example, let’s look at Enneagram types one and three, the reformer and the achiever.
 By the name of these types, you can see why they find the goals of order and achievement irresistible.
 As a result, you’ll find large numbers of these types in leadership positions in both business and religion.
 And, you don’t become a leader by questioning the cultural narrative.
 So, you must learn how to promote their messages without questioning the underlying motives.
 Otherwise, this becomes an enemy of progress.